hryarih32/MediaCatalogBot/BOT_USAGE.md

     6. If it's a show, you can navigate to its seasons and then to individual episode details.
 *   **"📋 My Requests"**:
     *   View a paginated list of your submitted media requests and their current status (Pending, Approved, Rejected, Add Failed).
+*   **"🎫 My Tickets"**:
+    *   View a list of your open support tickets.
+    *   Select a ticket to view its details and reply.
+    *   Option to close your own tickets.
+    *   "✉️ New Ticket to Admin" button to create a new support ticket.

 ### For Administrators (ADMIN & Primary Administrator)